Skip to main content

 Neuropsychiatric Effects of HIV/AIDS

 The term neuropsychiatric encompasses a broad range of medical conditions that involve both neurology and psychiatry.
-There is a high prevalence of neuropsychiatric disorders among those infected with HIV, which may be related to the direct effect of the virus, preexisting psychiatric conditions, personality vulnerabilities, affective disorders, addictions, and responses to social isolation.
+There is a high prevalence of neuropsychiatric disorders among those infected with HIV, and studies have shown that patients with neuropsychiatric conditions have poorer outcomes and benefit less from antiretroviral therapy.
+Psychiatric treatment, however, does improve outcomes.

 HIV itself increases the risk of neuropsychiatric conditions because it causes major inflammation within the body.
 The entire brain, including the lining, becomes inflamed as a result of the body’s immune response, causing irritation and swelling of brain tissue and/or blood vessels, resulting in nontraumatic brain damage over the long term.
 Having brain damage such as this is a known risk factor for the development of a neuropsychiatric condition.